With MySQL/MariaDB, you can create a database. The installation on Linux is completed in just a few steps using the terminal.

 1 row in set (0.00 sec)

-Use DROP TABLE[table name]; to delete a table.
-For example, to delete the testtable table, the command is:
+With the command DROP TABLE [table_name];, you can delete a table.
+For example, to delete the test table, the command is:

 DROP TABLE testtable;

-Use SHOW TABLES; to verify that your table was deleted:
+Then use SHOW TABLES; again to ensure that your table has been deleted:

 MariaDB [testdb]> SHOW TABLES;